ghiscoding/angular-validation/readme.md

 Let's not forget the [Validation Summary](https://github.com/ghiscoding/angular-validation/wiki/Validation-Summary) which is also a great and useful way of displaying your errors to the user.

-Another awesome feature recently added is the [Remote Validation (AJAX)](https://github.com/ghiscoding/angular-validation/wiki/Remote-Validation-(AJAX)) which is so convenient.
+Another awesome feature recently added is the [Wiki - Remote Validation (AJAX)](https://github.com/ghiscoding/angular-validation/wiki/Remote-Validation-(AJAX)) which is useful for backend server validation.

+Again another recently added feature, external 3rd party addon validation (like ngTagsInput or Angular Multi-Select), take a look at the [Wiki - 3rd party addon validation](https://github.com/ghiscoding/angular-validation/wiki/3rd-Party-Addons)

 ## Angular-Validation Wiki